Harrysibbenga/puzzlegame/README.md

 Published at : https://harrysibbenga.github.io/riddlegame/

-However because its a python application this cannot be opened through git hub pages hence why i needed to use heroku to deploy the application.
+However because this is a python application this cannot be opened/published through github pages hence why I needed to use heroku to deploy the application.

 The webpage was published on Heroku through Cloud 9 workspace using the following commands.
     * heroku login - to login to my heroku